-Do you suffer from chronic headaches, unexplained earaches or other facial pain?
+Do you suffer from chronic headaches, unexplained earaches, jaw pain, or other facial pain?

 If so, you may be one of the millions of people suffering from Temporomandibular Joint Disorders (TMD).
+The Temporomandibular Joint (TMJ) is the joint that connects the upper and lower jaw and is responsible for the opening and closing of the mouth.
 Temporomandibular joint disorders are a complex group of problems more commonly known as TMJ disorders.
 Indianapolis, IN dentist Dr. Amy Marckese-Braun treats TMJ disorders using night guards, mouth guards and splint therapy.

 Our Patients Say It Best